Chef Dennis

 How do I make tender pork chops?

-Start with bone-in pork chops, and stay away from thin-cut pork chops if you want to sear them.
+Start with bone-in pork chops, and avoid thin-cut pork chops if you want to sear them.

 Let the chops come to room temperature before cooking.

-Season the pork chops generously and let the pork chops rest for 5 minutes before cooking.
+Season the pork chops generously and let them rest for 5 minutes before cooking.

 Sear the pork chops over medium heat, not medium-high or high.